smyte/kafka_store/README.md

 ## Future work

-We're releasing a product that works for our requirements, but we're very aware it won't fulfil all (or even most) of potential use cases.
+We're releasing a product that works for our requirements, but we're very aware it won't fulfill all (or even most) of potential use cases.
 Unfortunately as a startup we don't have the time to spare to complete these, but we're happy to review pull requests and work with the community to get required features out the door.

 * Using a configuration file rather than taking all options via the command line.
 This will be a pre-requisite for most of the other tasks.
 * Full support for Google Cloud authentication.
 At the moment we're running inside GCE so the default authentication *just works*.
 * Support for S3, Azure, and other long term storage systems.
 * Consuming from mulitple topics on the same instance.
 At the moment we only support a single topic.
+* Move avro schema out of `buffer.py` and into `schema/` using `pkg_resources` in setup.py